TypiCal25/Knowledge/Academics/Capstone/Pseudo-random Generators.md

 Let's just say that there is a scheme in which there is a pseudo-random function keyed function F that is being used.
 A random string $r$ is sent into this pseudo-random permutation and that one-time pad is used in order to encrypt a message.
 We need to show and prove that this encryption scheme is CPA-secure.

 While being transmitted, both the encrypted message as well as the random string are sent.
 This random string is then used on the receiving end to decrypt the message again.

+Now assume that we have the same algorithm except that instead of the case with the pseudo-random function, we use a truly random function $f$.
+This would be the modification to our encryption scheme.